-- Communication: Project includes a communication strategy for notifying relevant communities and audiences about the project after completion. - Scalability: Project has the potential to catalyze additional efforts in communities or settings where it has not been broadly deployed, including in low-income communities and communities of color. - Transferability: Project has potential and plans to transfer lessons learned to other communities and/or to be integrated into government programs and policies.
+- Communication: Project includes a communication strategy for notifying relevant communities and audiences about the project after completion. - Scalability: Project has the potential to catalyze additional efforts where they have not been broadly deployed. - Transferability: Project has potential and plans to transfer lessons learned to other communities and/or to be integrated into government programs and policies.